kasireddyDeepika/addition-of-matrix/README.md

 #matrix addition calculator
-#about:this code helps to perform addition between 2 5*5 matrices
+#about:this code helps to perform addition between two 5*5 matrices
 #Technology used:c language